 To a large extent, this depends on what you’re looking for.
 Are you looking to just get your feet wet and make a little extra money on the side?
 A backyard rental business is probably right up your alley.
 Costs (such as gas, insurance, and repairs) are not excessive, and you can usually make a small but pretty steady profit during the year.
 But what if you’re looking for a primary source of income?
 Or what if you have a backyard business, but want to expand?

 Making the leap to catering to schools, corporations, church youth groups, etc. can be stressful, as can operating the larger inflatables it necessitates.
-It will definitely force you to have to grow your operation into more of a full-time business.
-This means new equipment, more staff, vehicles, some form of advertising and marketing effort, as well as all the other headaches the go with owning your own business.
+It will definitely force you to grow your operation into more of a full-time business.
+This means new equipment, more staff, vehicles, some advertising and marketing efforts, as well as all the other headaches that go with owning your own business.
 But... there is more money and more independence, as well as all the other benefits that go with owning your own business!